Terrorism in New Zealand: Auckland supermarket stabbing

-On 3 September 2021, Ahamed Aathill Mohamed Samsudeen acted as a lone wolf using a knife to attack shoppers at a Countdown supermarket inside LynnMall, West Auckland.
+On 3 September 2021, Ahamed Aathill Mohamed Samsudeen acted as a lone wolf using a knife to attack shoppers at a Countdown (now Woolworths) supermarket inside LynnMall, West Auckland.
 He injured seven people and was being followed by police at the time.
 He was shot dead by officers at the scene about two minutes after the attack began.
 According to a statement by Prime Minister Jacinda Ardern, Samsudeen held a violent ideology inspired by the Islamic State.

 Counter-terrorism

 The principal government agencies responsible for countering the threat of terrorism are the New Zealand Police (who have responsibility for direct action) and the SIS (who have responsibility for providing information on which action can be based).
 The counter-terrorism capabilities of the Police have been expanded in response to the 11 September attacks in the United States, and counter-terrorism also takes up a significant proportion of the SIS's budget.
 One observer has argued that New Zealand "already had in place a very comprehensive set of counter-measures" before that point.